Bernardo46-2/Cryptos/README.md

 # Cryptos
 Some cryptography implementations in rust (and maybe some other languages eventually).
 This is mainly for fun and for learning how some cryptography methods works.
+- I'm currently reworking the entire thing, so it's gonna change a lot in a bit

 ## Disclaimer
 All the implementations are for educational or personal use only and should not be used for any critical or production systems.
 While I have taken reasonable steps to ensure the correctness of the implementation, there may still be bugs or vulnerabilities.
 Use at your own risk.